 This is the best kind of classroom.
 No walls, just sky and trees.
 From the smallest seed to the largest tree.
 This is a forest and a learning place.

-A birthday party for kids doesn’t get any wilder than this.
-You’ll have private exclusive use of large woodland site at Stanmer Park, Brighton.
-(Other are sites available on request.)
+Birthday parties in Sussex enjoy private exclusive use of large woodland site at Stanmer Park, Brighton, with an experienced Second Nature host.
 There’s a fire pit area with log seating, rope swing, wildlife pond, compost toilet.
-Plus fun and games organised by your Second Nature host and guide, Nicky.
+Plus fun and games organised by Second Nature.

 It’s a lovely space for children to explore freely, play, discover and have lots of fun in a safe outdoor environment.
 And so popular – and so easy – that parents book again and again.

 Den building challenge

 Cost: £200 for 2 hr party / £250 for 2 1/2 hr party for up to 15 children (an additional £10 per child for 16-25)

 The most stress-free chilled birthday party possible

 Just to say a really big thank you for Maisie’s party.
 It couldn’t have been better.
 We all had a wonderful time.

 We’ve just had our twins’ birthday party with Nicky for the second year running.
 Both were a massive success and their friends still talked about the party a year later!
 Nicky is a great organiser of games and activities in a beautiful woodland setting.
 She really captures the children’s imaginations and they have tons of fun in the open air.
 This is a birthday party to remember – highly recommended.

 Take a gentle stroll in an early evening bat walk and discover the amazing nocturnal creatures around your holiday cottage or campsite.
 Learn to use a bat detector, hear echo location in action, identify bats and find out how to help these special mammals back home with tips for your garden.
 Listen and call Tawny Owls and if lucky, get up close and personal!